bashndash/bashndash.github.io/solutions.md

   * [Read a text file line by line using NIO](#read-a-text-file-line-by-line-using-nio)
   * [Create SHA-256 checksum of a file](#create-sha-256-checksum-of-a-file)
 <!-- TOC -->

+# Java Problems and Solutions
+a collection of samples

 ## Convert an integer into binary representation
 ```java